-Samsung's Unified Voicemail solution allows users to receive voicemail directly in their email inbox through a feature called the E-Mail Gateway.
-Unified voicemail provides a vast array of functionality from listening to messages from any sound-enabled device that can access your email to archiving important messages.
+Samsung's E-Mail Gateway Unified Voicemail solution allows users to receive voicemail and fax messages directly in their email inbox.
+E-Mail Gateway provides a vast array of functionality from listening to messages from any sound-enabled device that can access your email to archiving important messages.
 This functionality provides a simple, secure, and personalized way to access a voicemail box without the need to remember command sequences or phone numbers.

-The E-Mail Gateway feature supports delivery of any Samsung mailbox message, including voicemail items.
+The E-Mail Gateway feature supports delivery of any Samsung mailbox message, including voicemail and fax mail items.
 Delivery is configured on a per-user basis, and supports delivery to any standard SMTP mail server.
 Users can view these emails from any standard email client, such as Microsoft® Outlook.

-Two different Unified Voicemail email styles can be defined.
+Two different E-Mail Gateway email styles can be defined.
 Notification Only emails include a complete detailing of both the caller's information and the message status.
-Delivery emails include this information in addition to a file attachment of WAV (for voicemail).
+Delivery emails include this information in addition to a file attachment of WAV (for voicemail) or TIF (for fax mail).